 Thank you for visiting navy.com – the official recruitment site of America's Navy.
 We have recently made technological updates to our site in an effort to provide a better interactive experience.
 To enjoy the best possible experience, we recommend that you consider upgrading to one of the following versions (or higher) of any of these popular browsers:

 With its angular looks and wave-piercing "Tumblehome" hull form, the next-generation destroyer almost looks like science-fiction.
 It certainly doesn't look like any other warship.
 And it doesn't operate like one.
-Multifunctional, capable of operating in various environments and on schedule to be operational by 2016, the Zumwalt-Class is more automated than most warships.
+Multifunctional, capable of operating in various environments, the Zumwalt-Class is more automated than most warships.
 With that automation comes increased efficiency – to the point that a standard crew of only 130 is required.
 But make no mistake, even though the technical sophistication is high, it is built to be rugged and incredibly well-armed.

 Get the specs and tech of the Zumwalt-Class Destroyer.